haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 cross-links remained violated.
 See for example check Suppl Table 5 in  the corresponding [supplementary material](https://media.nature.com/original/nature-assets/nmeth/journal/v13/n6/extref/nmeth.3838-S1.pdf){:target="_blank"} .
 The cross-linking experiments might have captured transient or non-native interactions.

 Further our modelling here was based on homology models, which brings another level of complexity.
-Also clearly some domains show much more variability in their position (e.g. C34_wHTH1), which might explain why they are not see in the cryo-EM density.
+Also clearly some domains show much more variability in their position (e.g. C34_wHTH1), which might explain why they are not seen in the cryo-EM density.

 <hr><hr>
 ## Alternative runs